-5.1.
-ENROLLMENT

-- 5.1.1.
+5.1 Enrollment

 All students must enroll on the appointed day each semester.
-A fee will be imposed for late enrollment. - 5.1.2.
-A student's failure to enroll on time may result in the loss of the student's seat in a closed class to a student who has enrolled on time. - 5.1.3.
+A fee will be imposed for late enrollment.
+A student's failure to enroll on time may result in the loss of the student's seat in a closed class to a student who has enrolled on time.

 A student who fails to enroll before the end of the first week of classes is considered not to be a Notre Dame law student.
+If such person desires to continue at the school, an application for readmission in accordance with Article VIII is required.

+5.2 Drop-Add

-If such person desires to continue at the school, an application for readmission in accordance with Article VIII is required. - 5.2.
-DROP-ADD.
-Any course may be dropped or added routinely during the first five class days of the semester, with the exception of any experiential course or course that begins before the start of regular classes in the fall and spring semesters.
+Any course may be dropped or added routinely during the first five class days of the semester, with the exception of any course that begins before the start of regular classes in the fall and spring semesters, or any course that is taught in an intensive or mini-course format.
 The policy for dropping such courses will be established by the instructor and communicated to students at or near the time of registration.

-5.3.
-LATE COURSE WITHDRAWALS AND ADDITIONS.
+5.3 Late Withdrawals And Additions Of A Course

 5.3.1.
+Withdrawal in First Five Weeks of Semester

-After the first five days of a semester, but during the first five full weeks of the semester, a student may withdraw from a class without penalty only with the permission of the dean, which permission may be granted for good cause shown, provided that either the student's course load does not fall below 14 credit hours or the minimum-hour requirement is relaxed by the dean for good cause shown,
+After the first five days of a semester, but during the first five full weeks of the semester, a student may withdraw from a course without penalty only with the permission of the dean, which permission may be granted for good cause shown, provided that either the student's course load does not fall below 14 credit hours or the minimum-hour requirement is relaxed by the dean for good cause shown, or below 12 credit hours for students covered by section 4.5.1.1 who have earned credits in the Notre Dame London Summer Program.

+5.3.2.
+Withdrawal After Fifth Week of Semester

+After the first five full weeks of the semester, a student may withdraw from a course only with both the permission of the dean, which permission may be granted only for extraordinarily compelling circumstances, and the permission of the instructor for the course.

+5.3.3.
+Grade of "W"

-- or below 12 credit hours for students covered by section 4.5.1.1 who have earned credits in the Notre Dame London Summer Program. - 5.3.2.
-After the first five full weeks of the semester, a student may withdraw from a course only with both the permission of the dean, which permission may be granted only for extraordinarily compelling circumstances, and the permission of the instructor for the course. - 5.3.3.
-Upon withdrawal with the permission of the dean under section 5.3.1 or with the permission of the dean and the instructor under section 5.3.2, the student will receive a grade of "W" (withdrawal) for the course unless there are extraordinarily compelling reasons for permitting the withdrawal without such a grade. - 5.3.4.
-After the first five days of a semester, discontinuance of a course without the dean's permission and, if required by section 5.3.2, the permission of the instructor will result in the grade of "F." - 5.3.5.
-After the first five days of a semester, but during the first two full weeks of the semester, a student may add a course only with the permission of the dean, which permission may be granted for good cause shown. - 5.3.6.
+Upon withdrawal with the permission of the dean under section 5.3.1 or with the permission of the dean and the instructor under section 5.3.2, the student will receive a grade of "W" (withdrawal) for the course unless there are extraordinarily compelling reasons for permitting the withdrawal without such a grade.

+5.3.4.
+Grade of "F"

+After the first five days of a semester, discontinuance of a course without the dean's permission and, if required by section 5.3.2, the permission of the instructor will result in the grade of "F."

+5.3.5.
+Adding a Course in First Two Weeks

+After the first five days of a semester, but during the first two full weeks of the semester, a student may add a course only with the permission of the dean, which permission may be granted for good cause shown.

+5.3.6.
+Adding a Course After Second Week

 After the first two full weeks of the semester, a student may add a course only with both the permission of the dean, which permission may be granted only for extraordinarily compelling reasons, and the permission of the instructor for the course.